Loading information...

 Zach Robichaud, 37, from Kitchener, Ontario, planned for a larger family but scaled back after the birth of his daughter, Avery, now four years old.

 Despite both holding full-time jobs, their $2,000 monthly rent consumes a significant portion of their income, making expanding their family financially unfeasible.
+For many, this harsh reality forces them to reconsider their plans for a larger family or delay starting one altogether.

 Canada’s total fertility rate plummeted to its lowest in over a century in 2022, according to Statistics Canada, largely attributed to affordability concerns.